bhubbard/api-cache-pro/README.md

 ## Description ##

 This plugin enables caching for the WordPress REST API to improve performance.
 Once enabled you can modify the basic settings via the Customizer.
-You can disable the customizer using the filter `api_cache_pro_customizer` to false.
+You can disable the customizer using the filter `api_cache_pro_customizer` and setting the value to false.

 ### Customizer Options

 - Disable Cache
-- Default Cache Timeout
+- Set Default Cache Timeout

 ## Request Headers